It's hard to believe but the very first Kindle was released 13 years ago – and it's fair to say eReaders have come a long way since then.

 How to buy the best eReader for you

 Most modern eReaders come with a huge variety of features, and there are likely plenty of benefits that you might not have thought of.
 For example, the Amazon Kindle Paperwhite comes with a light for reading in the dark.
-What’s more, the Amazon Kindle Oasis is waterproof, which means you can read it in the bath or by the pool while you’re on holiday, without worrying about knocks and spills.
+What’s more, the Amazon Kindle Oasis is waterproof, which means you can read it safely in the bath, without worrying about knocks and spills.

 With so many products and features, however, it can be tricky to find the right eReader for you.
 Luckily, there are only a few major brands to choose from.